 - Consider hiring a cybersecturiy company—they will have more expertise than an IT specialist

 - Ensure your system’s physical security prevents unauthorized access to devices

-- Learn to identify malicious emails
+- Learn to identify malicious emails, ransomware, and phishing

 - Use strong passwords and multi-factor authentication